MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/wpf/authentication.md

 ## Test the app

 You should be able to press **F5** to run the app.
 When the app runs, a browser will be opened to ask you for authentication.
-The first time the app runs, you will be asked to consent to the access:
+The first time the app runs, you'll be asked to consent to the access:

 ![Consent screen](./media/aad-consent.png)